 This might seem like an obvious point, but one of the key reasons why health and safety training is important is because it isn’t optional – it’s the law.
 Introduced in 1974, The Health and Safety at Work Act is a key piece of legislation that requires employers and employees to take reasonable and practicable steps to ensure health and safety in the workplace.
 In addition, certain regulations outline health and safety procedures in specific industries and sectors.

-Breaking health and safety law can have severe consequences for many organisation.
+Breaking health and safety law can have severe consequences for many organisations.
 Fines for health and safety violations continue to grow year on year, as the UK Government continues to pursue a zero-tolerance approach against offenders.
-Fines can often severely disrupt a companies financial security and, in severe cases, lead to bankruptcy.
+Fines can often severely disrupt a company’s financial security and, in severe cases, lead to bankruptcy.
 In addition to the financial cost, breaches in health and safety can often lead to criminal prosecution which can have a devastating impact on an organisations reputation and ability to continue to operate.

 2. Risk Can Be Found in Any Workplace

-From busy construction sites to a quiet business offices, all workplaces come with their own unique hazards.
+From busy construction sites to a quiet business office, all workplaces come with their own unique hazards.
 While it’s true that an office space might look and feel safe in comparison, threats such as slips, trips and falls, unsecured equipment and even asbestos are all things that can cause significant risk to workplace safety and are all potential issues that employee should be aware of.

 It’s important to avoid becoming complacent with health and safety procedures, and to remember that no workplace is 100% safe.
 Ultimately health and safety should be an ongoing process that allows employers to identify, monitor and reduce risk associated with the workplace.